 Even though the shops are exclusive and expensive, a walk through this soft-lit building is free.

-- Ristorante Pizzeria L’Eurosoldino – Wanting a late lunch before returning to Pozzuoli for New Year’s Eve, decided on this restaurant.
-Proudly displaying a TripAdvisor sticker on the entrance door, I was slightly dubious.
-With two levels of seating, this restaurant was absolutely rammed with locals – we were the only foreigners, which must be a good sign right?
-Although the food was good, the service was woeful.
+Proudly displaying a TripAdvisor sticker on the entrance door, I’m dubious.
+With two levels of seating, this restaurant is absolutely rammed with locals and we’re the only foreigners, which must be a good sign right?

 Train from Naples to Rome – day trip

-Although the Trenitalia times and prices are advertised online (around €11-€44 one-way), arrived at Napoli Centrali station to be told that only the expensive tickets to Rome were left.
-At €98 one-way, we all decided this was a rip-off; and went for a coffee and ate pastry instead!
+Although the Trenitalia times and prices are advertised online (around €11-€44 one-way), on arriving at Napoli Centrali station, we’re told that only the expensive tickets to Rome are left.
+At €98 one-way, we all decide this was a complete rip-off and go for a coffee and pastry instead.

-Waiting until 13:00hrs for the price to drop to just under €12 for the 2-hour trip wasn’t really an option for a day trip with potentially 4 hours of travelling.
-Although disappointing, realistically, one day in Rome is far from adequate.
+Waiting until 13:00hrs for the price to drop to just under €12 for the 2-hour trip isn’t really an option for a day trip with potentially 4 hours of travelling.
+Although disappointing, realistically one day in Rome is far from adequate.

-The weather turned nasty with heavy rain, intermittent drizzly, grey, and cold – sinister clouds loomed overhead.
+The weather turns nasty with heavy rain, intermittent drizzle, grey, and cold.
+Sinister clouds loom overhead.

-Still, we left Pozzuoli down the A3 and drove part of the Amalfi coast to Sorrento (Tolls: €0.95 each way).
+Still, we leave Pozzuoli down the A3 and drive part of the Amalfi coast to Sorrento (Tolls: €0.95 each way).

-During the intermittent rain, visions of the ominous Mount Vesuvius caught my eye and although you can climb to the summit, this wasn’t appealing in the pouring rain and mud.
+During the intermittent rain, visions of the ominous Mount Vesuvius catches my eye and although you can climb to the summit, this isn’t appealing in the pouring rain and mud.